In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 Jon orders some meals and cocktails.

-The margarita comes in on time but its watery and the strawberry daiquiri is sugary.
+The margarita comes quickly but its watery and the strawberry daiquiri is sugary.

 The food is taking too long as the grill is actually on fire in the kitchen.